 - Healthy and fully vaccinated, with no known illness

 - Between 1 and 8 years of age

 - A cat or dog who has never travelled abroad

 - A cat weighing over 4kg, or a dog weighing over 25 kg

 Dogs have two main blood groups - DEA 1.1 Positive and Negative and cats have three types - A, B and AB.
 When we have an animal which requires a blood transfusion, we take a small sample and match this with the donors that are on our list.
 For cats, the matched donation must be of the same type.
 Dogs can receive a transfusion of either type of blood the first time it is required but the second transfusion must be a match.
 To establish what type of blood your pet is, we will take a small sample (1ml).

 If we require blood from your pet we will contact you and ask if you are able to bring your pet to Rosemary Lodge, usually within a few hours.
-Giving blood takes about 20-30 minutes and you can either wait in reception or come back to pick your pet up at a time convenient to you.
-The amount of blood taken depends largely on the size of the animal, for cats this is normally around 30ml and for dogs between 300 and 400ml.
+Giving blood takes about 20-30 minutes and you can either wait in reception or come back to pick your pet up at a time convenient to you be taken out.
+The amount of blood taken depends largely on the size of the animal, for cats this is normally around 30ml and for dogs between 300ml and 400ml.
 A light sedation may be required if your pet becomes stressed or anxious.

 Once your pet has donated blood we will give your pet some food before you take it home.
 They should be rested for the rest of the day.
 It is unlikely that you will see any adverse affects.